 Gevurtz Menashe attorneys represent and counsel clients at all stages of the appellate process.
 Contact us today at 503-227-1515 or online to schedule a consultation.

 Attorneys at Gevurtz Menashe represent children in both family law cases and in juvenile court.
-Call us today at 503-227-1515 or contact us online to schedule a consultation.
 In family law cases in Oregon, a child’s attorney is sometimes appointed by a judge to protect the child’s rights when the child testifies as a witness or appears to be “stuck” in the middle between warring parents.

 Over the years, the legislature has refined many aspects of how child custody cases are handled.
-In almost all cases, they designed these changes to protect the interests of children in divorce.
-In fact, several of our own Gevurtz Menashe divorce and child custody lawyers helped to write and refine many of the laws that now govern child custody and visitation (now legally referred to as “parenting time”) in Oregon.
+In fact, several of our own lawyers helped to write and refine many of the laws that now govern child custody and visitation (now legally referred to as “parenting time”) in Oregon.

-Simply put, divorce is the legal process of dissolving a marriage between two people.
+Divorce is the legal process of dissolving a marriage between two people.
 A divorce can encompass many of the practice areas involved in family law- including asset and debt division, child custody, parenting time, and spousal and child support.
-For that reason, it’s imperative that a divorce be handled professionally.
-We understand that meeting with a divorce attorney for the first time can be an overwhelming first step but we're here to walk you through the process - and we take that job very seriously.
-That said there are a number of key things you should consider before you take that step.
+We're here to walk you through the process.

 With regard to legal responsibility for a child (custody), the same rules apply to a grandparent as to any non-parent.
 Please see our page on Stepparent and Co-parent Rights.
 If you would like to learn more about your legal rights as a Grandparent, give us a call at 503-227-1515 or contact us online.